zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Danny answers Gisela’s question by saying, “That de pends.”
 Gisela says, “On what?” meaning what does it depend on?
 Danny says, “On how quick you are with this potato peeler.”
 Danny says he will give G isela a job if she’s good at using a potato peeler.
 A “potato peeler” (peeler) i s a small tool, almost like a knife, that is used to remove the skin from a potat o.
 A “potato” is a kind of plant that is usually white inside and is cooked in water  or using some sort of heat in order to make the inside of the plant soft in order  to eat it.

 Potatoes can be eaten with or without the covering that goes around the potato.
 We call that covering the “skin” (skin), just like you have skin on your body.
 “Peeling potatoes,” means taking the skin off of the potato.
 It is often considered a very dull and uninteresting job.
 When I was growi ng up, I would often peel potatoes for my mother.
-I come from an Irish-Americ an family.
+I come from an Irish-American family.
 Potatoes are a popular dish with Irish Americans because they were  popular (and still are) in Ireland, so it’s no surprise they continue to be po pular with Irish families living in the United States.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

  [start of dialogue]